China aviation body urges members not to cooperate with EU CO2 scheme

 He has also requested domestic airlines not to submit CO2 monitoring plans to European officials or to enter into negotiations for preferential treatment, the report said.

-Beginning on January 1, all airlines landing in Europe will be subject to a carbon cap and will be obliged to cover surplus emissions through the purchase of credits on the EU's Emissions Trading Scheme ETS.L.
+Beginning on Jan.
+1, all airlines landing in Europe will be subject to a carbon cap and will be obliged to cover surplus emissions through the purchase of credits on the EU's Emissions Trading Scheme (ETS).

-The China Air Transport Association says the scheme will cost Chinese airlines 800 million yuan in the first year and more than triple that by 2020.
+The China Air Transport Association says the scheme will cost Chinese airlines 800 million yuan ($123 million) in the first year and more than triple that by 2020.

 Airlines across the world have criticised the scheme as "unilateral" and "protectionist", and have threatened legal action, saying it violates the 1944 Chicago Convention on International Civil Aviation, the Kyoto Protocol and the rules of the World Trade Organisation.